pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 - ask to continue in multiple parts;
 - continue in additional messages.

-The LLM MUST NOT silently truncate or compress content.
+The LLM MUST NOT:

+- silently truncate or compress content;
+- proceed to the next phase until the current phase is complete and accepted.

 ---